libero2/libero2/README.md

-### Hi, my name is Dana!
+### Hi im Dana (❛ u ❛)

-I'm currently a senior at Rutgers studying linguistic theory as well as computer science.
-I like working with Jupyter, R, SQL, and Pandas for my projects.
+I like working with Jupyter, SQL, Pandas, and pyTorch in my personal projects.

 ### What am I all about?

-I'm highly interested in exploring statistics and machine learning, and I hope to study and work in both disciplines.
+At the moment I'm a data analyst.
+I'm highly interested in exploring computational linguistics and data science.
+I hope to study CL some day 😃

 On the side, I have a music project called "Libero".
 In my music, I typically include elements created in livecoding tools like TidalCycles and Max\MSP.

 Talk to me about digital signal processing!

-Thanks for reading!

 <!---
 libero2/libero2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.